jyurkiw/OGS/basics/rolling.md

 # Flat Bonuses

 The rarest kind of bonus in the OGS is the flat bonus.
 They are usually reserved for the effects of magic spells and magic items, and are extraordenarly powerful.
 In the case where a character with an applicable flat bonus rolls an Action Check or an Open Roll the flat bonus is added directly to the total.

+# Increasing Die Sizes

+Many modifiers increase die size including Enhancements and mystical effects.
+This effect is called a Die Increase and is represented in stages.
+A 1-Stage Die Increase increases a die one size, for example from d4 to d6.
+A 2-Stage Die Increase will increase a die two sizes, for example from d4 to d8.

+Die Increase effects can normally only affect Action Checks, and will affect the enhancement die unless a different target is explicitly described in the effect description.
+In the rare instances where a Die Increase effect targets an open roll, *all* dice are increased.
+For example, if a 7th level Fireball spell that normally deals 10d6 points of fire damage is affected by a 2-Stage Die Increase effect, it will instead deal 10d10 points of fire damage.

+If a Die Increase effect pushes a die above d12 the following occurs.

+* If a die is affected, it becomes a dice pool
+* The die pool defaults to [d8 + d6]
+* Any further Die Increase effects from the same effect (example: a multi-stage Die Increase) target the d6 by default.
+A new effect can choose to target either die